In the next part of our Kimberley adventure, we were planning to see 4 stunning Kimberley Gorges.

 What we saw outside the window was so interesting that it didn’t bother me at all, quite the contrary, we were approaching the gorge.
 While driving, we passed at least 15 kangaroos!
 They stood and watched us crawl slowly past them.

-We walked another two kilometers along a narrow path marked with pieces of ribbon.
-At the end we were rewarded with a wonderful, horseshoe shaped gorge from which the river flowed out creating a beautiful waterfall.
+We walked another two kilometres along a narrow path marked with pieces of ribbon.
+At the end, we were rewarded with a wonderful, horseshoe-shaped gorge from which the river flowed out creating a beautiful waterfall.

 It was Wunnamurra Gorge! – one of the quietest Kimberley Gorges.